 Planetary Aspects and Configurations

 This post is part of a series of lessons on the basics of horoscopic astrology as practiced in the first millennium.
-In this post, we look at planetary relationships and configurations, including planetary aspects.
-Sign relationships and planetary rulership figure heavily into this discussion.
-We will also get to explore one method of character analysis from second-century astrologer Claudius Ptolemy.
+In this post, we’ll look at planetary relationships and configurations, including aspects.
+Sign relationships and rulers figure heavily in this discussion.
+We will also explore a method of character analysis from second-century astrologer Claudius Ptolemy.

 Initially, in this series, we explored the history of astrology and the significance of the planets.
-The second lesson introduced free astrology charting software, as well as the horizon and meridian and the role that they play in planetary prominence.
+The second lesson introduced free astrology charting software, as well as how planets advance to a location by way of the local horizon and meridian.
 We learned more planetary prominence considerations in the third lesson.
-The fourth lesson is critical to this discussion as it introduced the signs of the zodiac and their features, as well as an important relationship that signs have with each other (i.e. “stakes”).
+The fourth lesson introduced the signs of the zodiac and their features.
+We will be drawing on the information from that last lesson a lot in this one.

 Initially, we examined ways in which planetary significations can become more or less prominent in characterizing life circumstances.
 In the last post, we considered that signs contribute to this characterization.
 Signs are the houses of the planets.
 These houses have their own features but also have relationships with planets, including those which occupy the house or rule it.
 Let’s explore planet and house relationships.